ybchen97/orbiboy/gameboy/Notes.md

 #### Discrepancies to note:
 - Missing MBC2 section in writeMem at address A000-A1FF

+#### Others
+- Usage of bitwise not (~) on binary numbers.
+Not sure if cpp can differentiate context and difference between two's complement & unsigned integer.
+Appears in setLCDStatus() under the graphics section

 ## Code refactoring
 - Further breaking down and abstracting out parts of the emulator so it's not just one big humongous class